- Effective acne spot treatment

 Can Acnecide gel remove blackheads?

-Yes, it can be used to remove blackheads from the skin as it contains benzoyl peroxide, this effectively works as an all-round acne gel.
+Yes, it can be used to remove blackheads from the skin as it contains benzoyl peroxide, this effectively works as an all-around acne gel.

-There is not much difference between acne gels and acne creams when choosing a treatment.
+There isn’t much difference between acne gels and acne creams when choosing a treatment.
 Acne Gel is a water-based medication and can leave a film effect over the skin and can dry the skin out.
-Acne cream can normally be more oily than the gel and need to be applied when your skin is dry.
-It is normally the active ingredient found in the gel/cream that will make treatment more effective.
+Acne cream can normally be more oily than the gel and needs to be applied when your skin is dry.
+It’s normally the active ingredient found in the gel/cream that will make treatment more or less effective.

 Like all medicines, Acnecide Gel can cause side effects, although not everybody gets them.